lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/README.md

 The evaluation of these sample models is dependent upon below packages [`Python 3.6.9`]

-If using the nvidia Jetson Nano we provide a [`setup.bash`](setup.bash) that will install all python dependencies that are on our Nano.
+If using the nvidia Jetson Nano we provide a [`setup.bash`](setup.bash) that will install all dependencies that are on our Nano.

 If running with the Jetson Nano and you are getting "illegal instruction (core Dumped) try running export OPENBLAS_CORETYPE=ARMV8.